 “Ashes to Ashes” showcases the impact of coal ash, a pollution by-product of burning coal.
 “Blue Carbon” will teach viewers all about mud and the benefits of estuaries.
 Viewers will also learn about blue carbon and how it helps reduce climate change.

 Take a trip to the last wild rivers of Europe in “Blue Heart.”
 The film showcases the Balkan Peninsula and discuss how an overflow of hydropower development might threaten to destroy the region.
 “Downstream” will inform audiences of the current situation of Iowa’s waterways, and how more than half do not meet federal quality standards.

-“Givers and Takers” followers a farmer from South Carolina and the environmental changes he has made on his farm.
+“Givers and Takers” follows a farmer from South Carolina and the environmental changes he has made on his farm.
 Swiss climate scientist Konrad Steffan will discuss his latest findings in “Greenland Melts.”
 These findings include glacial melting, global sea level rise, climate change and mass migration.

 20 percent of all National Parks visitors are people of color.
 “Our National Parks Belong to Everyone.
 So Why Are They so White?” dives deeper into the topic of diversity and inclusion in the conservation movement.